vishalkrishnads/swipe/README.md

 * Ability to view, edit & delete an invoice
 * Option to copy to a new invoice from an existing one
 * A button to add a new invoice that redirects to the original invoice editor form

+Any new code written has been documented, but all of the existing source which has been left unmodified haven't been.
+If you find it hard to use the application with it's new UI, try reading the instructions below.

+## How To Use
+If you're familiar with the [original app](https://invoice-generator-react.netlify.app/), then the UI will be familiar to you.

+* Home page: Initially, there will be a create invoice button, which will take you to the original create invoice page.
+Once you add an invoice, you'll see it in a list to the left of the home page.
+There will be action buttons to the right of each invoice which will do exactly they say.
+You can click on the invoice number/bill from name area to open and review the invoice.
+* Invoice editor: This is the screen which will allow you to both add a new invoice and edit existing ones.
+This behaves exactly similar to the original application.
+The only differences are that it will show a **Save Invoice** button in the pop up modal when you review an invoice & that it won't allow you to choose an invoice number that's already chosen.

+I hope you will find the UI easy to use and won't have to refer this often.
+Hoping to hear your feedback!

 ## Setup Guide
 You can view the application live here.
 However, if you want to set it up locally in your machine, follow this setup guide.